BU-Spark/CS506Spring2021Repository/mapc2/deliverables/deliverable3.md

 - The biggest difference is in the apparent measured speeds - measuring internet speed against a local ISP server as opposed to a larger network which includes autonomous systems yields much higher measurements.
 - Among MAPC municipalities, there actually appears to be a downward trend as compared to median household income, while the opposite relationship exists for other municipalities.

+As with MLAB, we also generated an interactive HTML file of this data, with tooltips for labeling municipalities.

 ## Conclusion and Discussion